ThanosApollo/MedNotes/Biology/Parasites.md

 * Asymptomatic in healthy individuals
 * In malnurished patients -> colon dysfunction

-#85.
-Metazoa: important evolutionary changes associated with the transition to multicellularity.
+# 85. Metazoa: important evolutionary changes associated with the transition to multicellularity.
 Phylum Cnidaria (Coelenterata).
 Genus Hydra.
 Genus Obelia.

 # 86. Phylum Platyhelminthes: important evolutionary changes.
 Class Trematoda.
 Fasciola hepatica.

-###Phylum Platyhelmnithes
+### Phylum Platyhelmnithes
 * Triploblastic(Ectoderm,Mesoderm,Endoderm)
 > First organism with bilateral symmetry and tissues organized into organs
 * no specialized circulatory and respiratory organs
+* Characteristics:
-* Flattened shape allows oxygen and nutrients to pass through their bodies by diffusion
+    * Flattened shape that allows oxygen and nutrients to pass through their bodies by diffusion
-* one opening for ingestion and egestion
+    * One opening for ingestion and egestion
+    * Nevrous system :
+        * A pair of anterior ganglia, two longitudinal nerve cords, interconnected by transverse nerves
+    * Excretory system :
+        * protonephridia and their associated ducts
+    * Reproductive system :
+        * Hermaphrodites
+### Class Trematoda(Flukes)
+* Worm-like
+* Hermaphrodites :
+    * Usually with testes
+    * Usually a single ovarium
+    * a pair of vitelline glands on either body side for yolk production
+    * ootype(fertilization place)
+    * elongated uterus(egg maturation place)
+* Aseual reproduction of the larval stages
+* **Trematodes infect mollusks as the first host**
+* Life Cycle :
+    * **Metacercariae** on freshwater plants are ingested by herbivorous mammals e.g sheep, cattle or humans(incidental host)
+    * Migration of the organism through the intestinal wall, then liver parenchyma into biliarry ducts
+    * Adult fluke release eggs into the biliary ducts, which are passed in the stool
+    > Snails serve as intermediate host
+* Diagnosis :
+    * Eosinophilia and detection of eggs in stool

 #87.
 Dicrocoelium dendriticum (D. lanceatum).
 #88.
 Opisthorchis felineus.
 Genus Schistosoma and its species.
 #89.
 Class Cestoda.
 Diphyllobothrium latum.